mekomlusa/Mlusa-cat-bot/README.md

 * Dockerized option now available.
 See below for installation instruction.
 * Add supports to mysql.

 v3.1: Abstract calls to Cloudinary servers.
-Admin users can now check if new photos have been uploaded to the server and refresh the photo stack through the `pullnewpic` command.
+Admin users can now check if new photos have been uploaded to the server and refresh the photo stack through the `pullnewpic` command; also send messages to all subscribed users via the `broadcast` command (please do not abuse this functionality).

 ## Deploy the bot